RocketChat/handbook/departments/security/README.md

 - Notify our support clients and partners.
 Create a message for the support team and link to the blog post.
 4. Third phase - latest 30 days after the release
 - In case the instance was not updated: Notify the administrator via banner system
-- in case the app was not updated: notify the user via banner system
+- In case the app was not updated: notify the user via banner system
 - Add the fix to our page of security fixes (to be added)
 5. Fourth phase - latest 90 days after the release
 - Inform/Allow the disclosure of the breach details by the external reporter.
 We currently do not use CVE-numbers, but maybe the reporter does.